jamiehand/osf_api_v2_client/CONTRIBUTING.rst

 * Your operating system name and version.
 * Any details about your local setup that might be helpful in troubleshooting.
 * Detailed steps to reproduce the bug.
+* Expected behavior and behavior you are experiencing.

 Fix Bugs
 ~~~~~~~~